HYF-Class22/home/student-bios/Lishan6.md

 - A mother of two Children
 - I came from Eritrea
 - I currently Live in Belgium
-- I have been working in Horeca for 7 years
+- I have been working in the Horeca for last 7 years and am still working
 - I feel that i need to change my Jobs to really advance in my career,
 - I believe such a change can result in something good
 - I am Currently Studying A FRONT-END WEB DEVELOPER